Movies for Halloween

 Two sub-genres of camp are represented at these parties: Hallmark and horror. ’Tis the season for horror.
 (Hallmark is for Christmastime.)

-I relate this, not to complain, but to admit that last week’s selection was well above average.
+I relate this, not to complain, but to admit that last week’s selection was much better than usual.
 I’m referring to Dario Argento’s Phenomena (1985).
 (Philomena, I kept wanting to call it.)
 It’s set in a girls’ boarding school in the Swiss Alps.
 Jennifer Connolly and other girls climb out of dormitory windows and wander through forests, at night.
 Some girls are murdered.

 Then there’s the little matter of Connolly’s ability to communicate with insects.